武神館 The Bujinkan

 The Bujinkan is a martial arts organisation with its headquarters based in Noda city Japan.
-It was formed by Masaaki Hatsumi in order to propagate the essence of the nine schools of Japanese martial traditions of which he is grandmaster (soke).
+It was formed in the early 1970’s by Masaaki Hatsumi in order to propagate the essence of the nine schools of Japanese martial traditions of which he is grandmaster (soke).

 神伝不動流打拳体術 Shinden Fudo Ryū Daken Taijutsu